BrynM/bpmv/README.txt

 * than the desired padding length, it will be truncated to the padding length.
 When false,
 * if the original is longer than the padding length, it will be returned unaltered.
 * Defaults to true.
+* @param {boolean} lilSpoon You want to be the little spoon.
+Pad right instead of padding left.
+* If lilSpoon is true, the default of the mine parameter becomes a space character (' ').
 * @return {string} Will return the padded (or optionally truncated) version of the input string.
 * If the the input is not usable or the length desired is invalid, undefined is returned.
 */
 bpmv.pad ( nightCap, yourPlace, mine, somethingMoreComfy )

 /**
 * Escape regular expression characters.
 * @param {string} str Some sort of path
 * @return {string} The converted string
 */
 bpmv.rescape ( fromNy )

 /**
 * Trim whitespace or optionally other characters from the end of a string
 * @param {string} bush The string you'd like to trim